rubocode/frontier.nvim/doc/design/tangent.md

 _Bjarne_ and _Herb_ ended up creating
 [a separate website](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)
-with specific rules and guidance which signaled the desire of having tool vendors help with analytic and supervisory solutions.
+with specific rules and guidance which signaled the desire of having tool vendors help with analytical and supervisory solutions.
 There is even [a separate library inside](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#gsl-guidelines-support-library) that is intended to help enforce these guidelines.
 Computing always involves nesting and recursion and someone once